HDFGroup/hdf5/doc/file-locking.md

 This document describes the file locking scheme that was added to HDF5 in version 1.10.0 and how you can work around it, if you choose to do so.
-I'll try to keep it understandable for everyone.
+I'll try to keep it understandable for everyone, though diving into technical details is unavoidable, given the complexity of the material.
 We're in the process of converting the HDF5 user guide (UG) to Doxygen and this document will eventually be rolled up into those files as we update things.

 **Parallel HDF5 Note**

 Everything written here is from the perspective of serial HDF5.
 When we say that you can't access a file for write access from more than one process, we mean "from more than one independent, serial process".
 Parallel HDF5 can